 The imposing outlines of the Broel Towers rise on both sides of the Lys River just in front of the bridge across it.
 They are a testimony of the past of Kortrijk as a fortified city.

 In the heart of the Lys River, the Buda Island is the nerve center of contemporary art in Kortrijk.
 Various exhibitions and workshops take place there.
 A recreational park allows many visitors to re-energize, and to enjoy a real beach atmosphere during the warm seasons.

-Also located in the Westhoek region, Ieper flourished in the Middle Age thanks to cloth manufacture, as did Brugge and Gent.
+Also located in the Westhoek region, Ieper flourished in the Middle Age thanks to cloth manufacture, as did Brugge and Ghent.
 Ravaged during the Great War, it was rebuilt exactly as it was before with a remarkable thoroughness, so much that you could think all the buildings are original if you are not an architecture expert.
 The gothic style Saint-Martin Cathedral is the perfect example with the breathtaking architectural details of its façade, the same as the sumptuous and imposing Sheet Market on Grote Markt, where Baroque, Classical or Neoclassical style buildings strung out.
 The 70 meters high Neo-Flemish style belfry overlooks that architectural ensemble which beauty is only equaled by its hugeness.
 It includes a 49 bells carillon.

 The In Flanders Fields Museum brings back the painful memories of World War One - from which the city suffered much - thanks to a collection of pieces and heart wrenching testimonies.
 As for the Hospice Belle Museum - former hospice as the name suggests - it includes many valuable pieces, among which the most remarkable is a 15th century painting of the Blessed Virgin.